rstudio/posit-demo-assets/R/rmd-penguins/README.md

 renv::restore()
 ```

-To render the dashboard run:
+To render the dashboard either use the "Knit" button on the top of the IDE code pane and select "Knit to HTML" or use:

 ```r
 rmarkdown::render("report/report.Rmd")